top of page

 1. Unified API

-No need to write separate test scripts for each browser—Playwright uses one codebase.
+There is no need to write separate test scripts for each browser.
+Playwright uses one codebase for all browsers.

 2. Fast Execution